andrewrgarcia/math-tools/README.md

-# math-tools
+# Math tools
+## Andrew Garcia
-Handful math tools to have.
+Handy math tools to have.